The Function Of The Endothelium Involves Inflammation And It’s Where Healing Comes From.

-Prostaglandins also stimulate creation of blood clots to heal damaged tissue.
+Prostaglandins also stimulate the creation of blood clots to heal damaged tissue.
 Pain and fever are normal parts of the process.
 The inflammation should subside once the body has healed.

 On the other hand, an inflammation that goes on for too long and that happens even when there is no disease or infection to fight is called chronic inflammation.
 This is the “bad” kind of inflammation.
-It has been linked to cardiovascular diseases, stroke, autoimmune disorders and even cancer.
+It has been linked to cardiovascular diseases, stroke, autoimmune disorders, and even cancer.

-Dr. Lodi added, “The endothelium plays a critical role in peripheral vascular disease, strokes, heart disease, diabetes, kidney failure, tumors, metastasis, blood clots and severe viral infections.
+Dr. Lodi added, “The endothelium plays a critical role in peripheral vascular disease, strokes, heart disease, diabetes, kidney failure, tumors, metastasis, blood clots, and severe viral infections.
 All the work of the body fighting these things is taking place in the endothelium.”

 Endothelial cells aid “vascular relaxation and contraction.”
 They also release enzymes that help the body “control blood clotting, immune function, and platelet adhesion.”